 Primary research and coursework concentrations are available in: Analytical Chemistry, Inorganic Chemistry, Organic Chemistry, Physical Chemistry, and Chemical Education.
 Research and coursework may also include an emphasis in chemical physics, materials science, optical sciences, polymer sciences, surface sciences, astrochemistry, biological chemistry and several other interdisciplinary fields.

-In additional to formal Departmental appointments, our faculty members routinely participate in a number of interdisciplinary graduate training program including Biological Chemistry Program, Chemical Physics Program, Biochemistry and Molecular and Cellular Biology, Program in Applied Mathematics, Computational Modeling of Biomedical Systems, IGERT Program in Comparative Genomics.
+In addition to formal Departmental appointments, our faculty members routinely participate in a number of interdisciplinary graduate training programs including the Biological Chemistry Program, Chemical Physics Program, Biochemistry and Molecular and Cellular Biology, Program in Applied Mathematics, Computational Modeling of Biomedical Systems, and the IGERT Program in Comparative Genomics.
 Graduate students may choose to be affiliated with any number of these programs, some of which provide research assistantships on a highly competitive basis.

 The faculty of Chemistry and Biochemistry consistently receive research support from the National Science Foundation, National Institutes of Health, Department of Defense and Department of Energy.
 Annual research expenditures in the Department are in excess of $23 million.
 The research endeavors in the Department are further supported and enhanced by our world-class research support services.

 1. Three letters of recommendation.
 One of the letters must come from your research advisor.
 These letters should be submitted by your referees using the online system.